sacag08/End-to-End-PPE-Equipment-detection-using-YOLO/README.md

      - **pipelines:** Combines all the components into a seamless workflow for real-time image processing.
      - **app.py:** The entry point for running the detection model on new data or video streams.

-4. **Deployment:**
+4. **CI/CD Deployment:**
-   - The trained YOLOv5 model is deployed on an **AWS EC2 instance**.
-   - **Docker** was used to containerize the application, ensuring a consistent and scalable environment for deployment.
+   - A **CI/CD pipeline** is set up using **GitHub Actions** for automated deployment and testing.
+   - The pipeline ensures seamless integration of code changes, running automated tests, and deploying the updated model to the AWS EC2 instance.
+   - The GitHub workflow files handle tasks like Docker image building, pushing to EC2, and rolling out updates.

 ---
 ## How to Use